 Short and Unsatisfying

 I read this GamerRant article that claims Halo 5 has a campaign that is twice as long as Halo 4.
-I beat Halo 4’s story on Legendary in one sitting, so I doubt that’s hard to beat.
+I completed Halo 4’s story on Legendary in one sitting, so I doubt that’s hard to beat.
 The length of a story should be proportional to the amount of content you’re telling to sell.
 For Halo 5, the story hype of massive battles and the “hunt for the truth” seemed rushed.

 Halo 5 took about a month of gaming for me to finish on Legendary, maybe about 12 hours total.
 But it was completely unwarranted!
-The game is only difficulty at that setting because your idiot AI teammates and annoying choke points.
+The game is only difficulty at that setting because of your idiot AI teammates and annoying choke points.

 It seemed the large-scale shootouts had a very predictable pattern: (1) encounter a large group of enemies or boss, (2) struggle to kill them all and get frustrated, (3) randomly discovered there’s a hidden power weapon or passage to avoid them altogether.

 The story itself isn’t that groundbreaking!
 The main plot is super predictable from the early levels at Meridian Station.
 While it was nice seeing the return of Arbiter, nothing was satisfactory about the story.
 It ends on a huge cliffhanger with no conclusion to whole the Reclamation.